 Key Growth Patterns (KGP’s) to Monitor in the Supply Chain

-Where Key Performance Indicators dig a bit deeper into the details and data collection of very specialized areas of your operation, Key Growth Patterns are much more generic but none less useful.
+Where KGP digs a bit deeper into the details and data collection of very specialized areas of your operation, KGP are much more generic but none less useful.
 By monitoring these 3 core areas of your business, you can begin to build a solid profile of your company that will give you a blueprint of where you are headed in general.

-Compare these KGPs with your KPIs, and you will have a powerhouse of a scaling weapon right at your fingertips that will keep your company growing and expanding with relative ease.
+Compare these KGP with your KPI, and you will have a powerhouse of a scaling weapon right at your fingertips that will keep your company growing and expanding with relative ease.

 Customer relations has found its way into the number one position on our list and for very good reason.
 Good customer service management and strategies are the cornerstones to any thriving business.